Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadow.rst

    Making the *Bias* value smaller results in the distance between the object and its shadow being smaller.
    If the *Bias* value is too small, an object can get artifacts, which can appear as lines and interference patterns on objects.
-   This problem is usually called "self shadowing", and can usually be fixed by increasing the *Bias* value, which exists for that purpose!
+   This problem is usually called "self-shadowing", and can usually be fixed by increasing the *Bias* value, which exists for that purpose!

-   Other methods for correcting self shadowing include increasing the size of the *Shadow Buffer Size* or using a different buffered shadow calculation method such as *Classic-Halfway* or *Irregular*.
+   Other methods for correcting self-shadowing include increasing the size of the *Shadow Buffer Size* or using a different buffered shadow calculation method such as *Classic-Halfway* or *Irregular*.

-   Self shadowing interference tends to affect curved surfaces more than flat ones, meaning that if your scene has a lot of curved surfaces it may be necessary to increase the *Bias* value or *Shadow Buffer Size* value.
+   Self-shadowing interference tends to affect curved surfaces more than flat ones, meaning that if your scene has a lot of curved surfaces it may be necessary to increase the *Bias* value or *Shadow Buffer Size* value.